9280 S. Kyrene Rd.

 It’s a common practice in anger management to write angry letters and then never send them.
 The point isn’t to spill those emotions onto another person but to articulate them, which can help the person use their anger and render it harmless.
 This same strategy can apply to any negative emotion or pain we are dealing with.
 It need not even be the recipient’s fault.
 Upset over a breakup?
 Write a letter to an old friend opening up about those feelings, and then send it or not.
 It’s your choice.

 It’s fair to say that old-fashioned handwriting is a healthy, perhaps even necessary practice, and it’s no surprise that elementary schools today still teach students to write by hand.
-Writing letters is that magic combination that will shine positivity into everything you do.
+Writing letters is a magic combination that will shine positivity into everything you do because handwritten letters make you happier.